virtualmin/virtualmin.com/content/docs/os-support.md

 Most Grade B systems do not fully support automatic installation but are expected to work well, if you are capable of performing all of the necessary configuration and installation steps to get the other necessary components working together.
 There have been Virtualmin installations on all of these systems, but they are only recommended for experts.
 We will try to support Virtualmin and Webmin on these platforms within the bounds of our knowledge, but they have received little-to-no direct testing by us.

+#### Grade B systems with automatic installation support

+For enabling automatic installation support, use the `--unstable` param when running the `virtualmin-install.sh` script.

-- Fedora Server 36 on x86_64 (using `--unstable` param)
+- Fedora Server 39 and up on x86_64
-- CentOS Stream 8 and 9 on x86_64 (using `--unstable` param)
+- CentOS Stream 8 and 9 on x86_64
-- Oracle Linux 8 and 9 on x86_64 (using `--unstable` param)
+- Oracle Linux 8 and 9 on x86_64
-- Mac OS X
+- Amazon Linux 2023 and above on x86_64
+- CloudLinux Linux 8 and 9 on x86_64
+- Kali Linux Rolling 2023 and above on x86_64

+#### Grade B systems without automatic installation support
 - Raspbian Linux
-- Mandriva Linux
-- SuSE and OpenSuSE Linux
-- Gentoo Linux
-- Amazon Linux
+- openSUSE Linux
 - FreeBSD
 - OpenBSD
 - NetBSD
-- DragonflyBSD
-- Solaris and OpenSolaris and derivatives
-- Any Grade A system in versions or architectures not listed above

 ### Others